Mission, Vision & Values

 - Integrity: We will do and say what we believe to be the right and ethical things.
 We will keep our word and be honest in all our dealings.

 - Solutions-Oriented: We are committed to identifying and solving core problems within the workplace that have enabled bad behavior and “toxic” workplace cultures.
-This includes analyzing the status of women in American newsrooms today, so we can seek out the areas that need specific improvements.
+This includes researching and analyzing the status of women in American newsrooms today, so we can seek out the areas that need specific improvements.

 - Data-Driven: We seek to use quality data in our research, decisions and industry solutions to ensure we are unbiased and precise in our approach; we won’t let personal experience or bias cloud the results of data-driven findings.